 AI agents in practice: part 1

 Everyone’s talking about AI agents.
-Vendors call with promises about autonomous systems that can replace your entire department.
-LinkedIn is full of posts about “AI employees”.
-But what are agents really?
-And why is everyone so excited about them?
+Vendors call with promises about autonomous systems that can replace your entire department and LinkedIn is full of posts about “AI employees”.
+But what are agents really, and why is everyone so excited about them?

 The core is surprisingly straightforward: an AI agent is an AI application that autonomously performs actions.
-Not just returning text, but actually doing things.
-Sending an email.
-Retrieving data from your CRM.
-Creating a ticket in Jira.
-Modifying a file.
+Not just returning text, but actually doing things: sending an email, retrieving data from your CRM, creating a ticket in Jira or modifying a file.

 Chatbot

-Provides information and suggestions.
-You execute the actions.
+Provides information and suggestions, but you execute the actions.
 'You could send an email to John with this text...'

 What makes an AI agent an agent?
 In the literature, four core characteristics are mentioned: